-Reduction of trans and saturated fatty acids
+Reduction of trans fatty acids

 It is scientifically accepted that